ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/amp-to-pwa.md

 ---
-$title: Preload your Progressive Web App from your AMP pages
+$title: Preload your PWA from your AMP pages
 $order: 1
 formats:
   - websites